-Egg suppliers have a thirty day period to get their nicely packaged eggs from farm to store.
+Egg suppliers have thirty days to get their nicely packaged eggs from farm to store.

-When you buy a carton of eggs from the store it will have a packaging date, a plant number and possibly a sell by date (some states do not require a sell by date).
+When you buy a carton of eggs from the store, it will have a packaging date, a plant number, and possibly a sell-by date (some states do not require a sell-by date).

-The sell-by date may have expired by then, but they should be ok to eat as long as they are cooked and have been refrigerated.
+The sell-by date may have expired by then, but they should be ok to eat as long as they are cooked and refrigerated.

-Is There a Difference between Store Bought and Pastured Eggs?
+Is There a Difference Between Store Bought and Pastured Eggs?

-Absolutely!
-Currently industrial chicken farming has chickens caged or in huge ‘warehouses’ where they don’t see the light of day.
+Currently, industrial chicken farming has chickens caged or in huge ‘warehouses’ where they don’t see the light of day.

 They are fed standard chicken feed- no more, no less.

 They have not had the benefit of a varied diet or sunshine that is so important.

-Pastured chickens can peck at the grass, bugs etc. obtaining many of their nutrients from the earth and the sun.
+Pastured chickens can peck at the grass, bugs, etc., obtaining many nutrients from the earth and the sun.

 How to Spot the Difference

-When you crack an egg it’s relatively easy to spot the difference between a fresh egg and an older one.
+When you crack an egg, it’s relatively easy to spot the difference between a fresh egg and an older one.

 - Very fresh eggs will have a cloudy white.